AngelRodRo/movies-app/README.md

 npm run storybook
 ```

+## 🤖 Next Steps

+- Add error handlers to verify error status code as 500, 503 and so on, and show a error message.
+- Show loader animation for searching and page loads.

 ## ❗ Issues

 Please make sure to read the [Issue Reporting Checklist]() before opening an issue.
 Issues not conforming to the guidelines may be closed immediately.